-Section 12 of thecovers inspection policies and requirements for all classes of small boats.
+Section 12 of the NOAA Small Boat Standards & Procedures Manual covers inspection policies and requirements for all classes of small boats.

 Occasionally, the Small Boat Program will implement new policies, between editions of the Small Boat Standards & Procedures Manuals.
 These policies are issued as Vessel Inspection Bulletins, and carry the same weight as policies in the Manual.
 Vessel Inspection Bulletins can be found here.

 Inspections for Class A, I, and II Vessels

 All active Class A, I, and II boats are required to undergo an Annual Small Boat Evaluation (ASBE) each year.
 The Vessel Operations Coordinator (or a designee) must conducted the Annual Small Boat Inspection, with the results reported through the chain of command to the Small Boat Program.
 Annual Small Boat Evaluations should be performed using the linked checklist and outline:

 - NOAA Small Boat Annual Evaluation / Examination Checklist for Non-Motorized Class A & I (NOAA Form 57-19-05)

 - NOAA Small Boat Annual Evaluation / Examination Checklist for Class A, I & II (NOAA Form 57-19-01)

 - NOAA Small Boat Annual Evaluation Outline for Class A, I & II (the outline explains and expands the items found on the checklist)